yanyu-chen/homepage/README.md

 # yanyu-chen.github.io

-The web page is a Personal Website that designed to update my recent activities in research and teaching.
+The web page is a Personal Website designed to update my recent activities in research and teaching.